castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 Optional:

 - `cpu_pressure` (Block List, Max: 1) Configures CPU pressure anomaly detection thresholds. (see [below for nested schema](#nestedblock--anomaly_detection--cpu_pressure))
+- `infinite_memory_scaling` (Block List, Max: 1) Configures the infinite memory scaling detector.
+When enabled, the detection is performed for workloads using this scaling policy. (see [below for nested schema](#nestedblock--anomaly_detection--infinite_memory_scaling))

 <a id="nestedblock--anomaly_detection--cpu_pressure"></a>
 ### Nested Schema for `anomaly_detection.cpu_pressure`